 - Hotel Snow View: The resort is popular as the blend of pristine environment and basic and semi-deluxe facilities such as comfortable and stylish accommodation.
 Moreover, the place offers great hospitality to the tourists.

 - GMVN Tourist Rest House: The hotel is an ideal choice for all classes of tourists who wish to find a budget hotel with decent facilities and good service.
 Moreover, warm hospitality is their speciality.

 What are some places to visit near Omkareshwar Temple Ukhimath?

 Some of the places to visit near Omkareshwar Temple Ukhimatha are:

-- Madhyamaheshwar: The temple is for Lord Shiva and surrounded by Himalayan ranges on all the 4 sides.
+- Madhyamaheshwar: The temple is a dedication to Lord Shiva.
+Moreover, it is surrounded by Himalayan ranges on all sides.
 Also, the architecture of the temple is of Northern Indian style.
 Moreover, it contains a navel-shaped shiva lingam made of black stone in the sanctum.
-There are two other smaller shrines, one for Shiva’s consort Parvati while the other is for the Ardhanarishwara, a half-Shiva half-Parvati image.

 - Kedarnath Temple: It is a Hindu temple built to house Lord Shiva.
 It is present in the Garhwal region of Uttarakhand near Mandakini river.
 This temple is open from April-November.
 Moreover, it remains closed during winters due to harsh weather.

 Madhyamaheshwar temple and Kedarnath Temple are also a part of the Char Dham Yatra destinations within Uttarakhand.

 Leave a Reply